bochanlee-git/TRAC-Vertical-Flight-Dynamics/sample_code/README.md

 The examples are intended to demonstrate the numerical structure of rotorcraft flight-dynamics analysis, including:

-- trim analysis,
+- trim analysis
-- linear model extraction,
+- linear model extraction
-- stability analysis,
+- stability analysis
-- and time-domain simulation.
+- and time-domain simulation

 They are not a release of the complete original TRAC research code.